Introduction to HPE Machine Learning Development Environment#

 If this field is not set, the task will be launched into one of the two default pools defined in the

-Master Configuration Reference.
-Experiments will be launched into the default compute pool.
+master configuration.
+Experiments will be launched into the default

-Tensorboards will be launched into the default auxiliary pool.
-Commands, Shells, and Notebooks that
+compute pool.
+TensorBoards will be launched into the default auxiliary pool.
+Commands, shells, and

-launched into the default compute pool.
-Commands, Shells, and Notebooks that explicitly request 0
+set) will be launched into the default compute pool.
+Commands, shells, and notebooks that explicitly

 This document covers the supported scheduling policies.
 The first section describes the native scheduling capabilities supported by HPE Machine Learning Development Environment.
 The next section describes how HPE Machine Learning Development Environment schedules tasks when running on Kubernetes.